neeravgg/SimplCord/README.md

 # SimplCord - Chat Application
-SimplCord is a web application created with React, Node, and MongoDB to enable secure user communication in the most straightforward manner.
+SimplCord is a chat application built with the power of MERN Stack.

 ![login page](https://github.com/neeravgg/SimplCord/assets/68321206/a0da0bcb-6dfc-45e4-9382-565d90a20560)